cyberninja13/SOC/README.md

 Risk: It refers to a combination of threat probability and impact/loss.
 In simple terms, it is related to potential damage or loss when threat exploits the vulnerability

+## SOC
+SOC stand for Security Operation Center and they are responsible for monitoring, detection, analysis, response, to any activities

+## L1-L2

+L1 Monitors SIEM alerts, manages and configures security monitoring tools.
+Prioritizes and triages alerts or issues to determine whether real security incident is taking place.

+L2 Receives incidents and performs deep analysis; correlates with threat intelligence to identify the threat actor